The Simple Roadmap To The Elusive Global Supplier Portal

-Supplier Portals are becoming increasingly important for large organisations.
+Global Supplier Portals are becoming increasingly important for large organizations.

 You might be wondering why?
 It seems odd to have an upsurge in demand when you’ve had the obvious players in the market for a good number of years.
 Names such as Ariba, Tungsten, Jaggaer, Basware, Coupa, etc. Many of which produce marketing claiming supplier portals, so surely that’s exactly what they are selling?